RECREATION & COMMUNITY SERVICES

-The center hosts many recreation offerings including art, dance, fitness, cooking, music, and more.
+The center hosts many recreation offerings including classes in art, dance, fitness, cooking, music, and more.
 The six-acre site includes the "Whistlestop" playground, par course, Little League baseball diamond, soccer field, Bus Barn Theater, Los Altos History Museum, Gilbert Smith History House, Los Altos Senior Center and the administrative offices of the Recreation Department.
 Available rental facilities include a multi-purpose room with kitchen facility, social hall, conference room, classroom/meeting rooms and two bocce ball courts.
 All of these facilities are available for birthday celebration rentals.

 1 North San Antonio Road

 Centered amongst the historic Apricot Orchard in the Civic Center Complex, LAYC offers rental space and is the location for many recreation programs and classes.

 1570 Holt Avenue